What is SharePoint?

 How do I request a new team site?

-To request a new team site, submit a Case Log.
+To request a new team site, please submit a Case Log.
 Ensure your submission includes the team site’s owner, name, members and their permissions, as well as a brief description of how the team site will be used and by who.

 Where can I find support for my team site?